 Reference checks are an important opportunity to ensure you are hiring the right people.
 Whether you are new to checking references or if you have conducted hundreds, you want to ensure you are conducting your online reference check in the right way.
 Make sure you are getting the most out of references by following these steps.

 The first thing you need to do when checking a candidate’s references is to make sure you’re contacting someone who can tell you about the candidate in a professional capacity.
 Often this person is their manager, but you could also consider asking to contact other people who know the candidate’s work such as a co-worker or project leader.
 This can help give you a better idea of the candidate’s work style.

 Often the job of providing professional references is given to HR, but this may not be the most useful reference if the person you contact did not work directly with the candidate.
 Ask for direct contact details of the referees such as their work email or phone number so you have a better chance of getting hold of the right person.
-That's not to say there aren't risks associated with collecting references over email and phone, see our for more information on this.
+That's not to say there aren't risks associated with collecting references over email and phone.

-If you are using an , you can write a personalised note asking for a specific person by name when requesting the reference.
+If you are using an automated background and reference checking tool you can write a personalised note asking for a specific person by name when requesting the reference.